nessnos/pinlock.koplugin/README.md

 ![PinLock screenshot](screenshot.png)

-The keypad digits use a small bundled font (a subset of **Roboto**, Google's own open-source typeface) rather than KOReader's default UI font, for a cleaner, more "brand-like" numeral shape.
+The keypad digits use KOReader's own default content font by default, but you can pick any other font already on your device instead, from the plugin's own menu (see **Keypad font** below).

 ## Installing